openearth/xbeach-docs/docs/xbeach_manual.rst

 Vegetation
 ^^^^^^^^^^

+.. seealso:: Short wave dissipation by vegetation is implemented
+             in :f:mod:`vegetation_module`.

 The presence of aquatic vegetation within the area of wave propagation or wave breaking results in an additional dissipation mechanism for short waves.
 This is modeled using the approach of :cite:`Mendez2004a`,